Last Updated: Oct 16, 2024

 };

 The downside to using the Action is that the Classic Universal Login experience does not show an error.
 It quietly fails the enrollment (although a tenant log is created with the error text provided).
-By contrast, the New Universal Login will throw an error to the end user and the error message text can be customized.
+By contrast, the New Universal Login will throw an error at the end user, and the error message text can be customized.
 For more information, refer to Customize New Universal Login Text Prompts